-For more information, see the topic Database Detach and Attach (SQL Server) in Books Online:
+For more information, see the topic Database Detach and Attach (SQL Server) in the SQL Server 2016 Technical Documentation:

 Database Detach and Attach (SQL Server)

 http://aka.ms/nrxtmn

 Using the Copy Database Wizard to Migrate Databases

 The Copy Database Wizard is a tool offered by SQL Server Management Studio.
 It means you can copy or move SQL Server databases (the difference between copy and move being that, in a move, the source database is dropped by the wizard at the end of the process).